MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 # Upload crashes via API

 You can upload a crash report if you don't want to use our SDK or develop for a custom platform.
-Upload a crash, error, or attachment log to App Center and view the details in the App Center Diagnostics UI.
+Upload a [crash](https://docs.microsoft.com/appcenter/diagnostics/#crashes), [error](https://docs.microsoft.com/appcenter/diagnostics/#errors), or attachment log to App Center and view the details in the App Center Diagnostics UI.
+The following sections will explain how to upload [crashes](https://docs.microsoft.com/appcenter/diagnostics/upload-custom-crashes#upload-a-crash-report), [errors](https://docs.microsoft.com/appcenter/diagnostics/upload-custom-crashes#upload-an-error-report) and [attachments](https://docs.microsoft.com/appcenter/diagnostics/upload-custom-crashes#upload-an-attachment) and the specificities of Apple and Custom OS and platforms.

 To upload a report, call the App Center ingestion endpoint at `https://in.appcenter.ms/logs?Api-Version=1.0.0` with the following headers: